johnpeterdrake/SpeciesDistributionModelling/README.md

 - 'search_flickr.R' searches Flickr for mentions of kudzu that have location data then saves the data as a csv file
 - 'fit_sdm.R' reads in the species presence data and bioclim data and uses them to fit a species distribution model
 - 'map_results.R' reads in the species presence data, bioclim data, and species distribution model and maps the output
-- 'SDM_App' is a folder containing all the code for the app at https://johnpeterdrake.shinyapps.io/sdm_app.
+- 'sdm_app' is a folder containing all the code for the app at https://johnpeterdrake.shinyapps.io/sdm_app.
   * 'app.R' produces the app
   * 'bioclim' contains data from worldclim at 10 arcminute resolution, limited to part of North America to save space
   * 'data' contains occurrence data for the species